 Set outdoors between the Negev Museum and the Ottoman Mosque in the Old City, the atmosphere – complete with live music – was lovely.
 A reasonable NIS 50 (about $13.50) per night got each participant a tasting glass, and everyone strolled around sampling the many wines (each winery had about six wines each to try).
 In addition to wine there were also two cheese stands from local dairy farms and a hot dog stand selling sausages, empanadas, and oversized kosher pigs in a blanket.

 Many of the big name wineries, such as Barkan, Binyamina, Carmel, Golan Heights, Recanati, Tishbi, and Galil were there and showing off their higher end reserve products.
 I was also introduced to many new wineries such as Kfir, Shamayim, Shiloh, Safed, Teperberg, and Kahanov, which all had some nice selections.
-Although not my thing, many of my friends thoroughly enjoyed the flavored liqueurs from Lavi Winery
+Although not my thing, many of my friends thoroughly enjoyed the flavored liqueurs from Lavi Winery.

-) and Negev Wines.
+In addition I was very happy to see a number of local Negev wineries being represented, including Rota (which you may recall I have visited) and Negev Wines.
 And, shock of all shockers, I learned that there is a winery in Be’er Sheva!
 It is I believe called Baarot (יקב בארות) and is a very small boutique winery operating essentially out of someone’s home.
 You can find it at the Friday Farmer’s Market in the Seventh Avenue Mall.